Venafi/notation-venafi-csp/README.md

 ![Community Supported](https://img.shields.io/badge/Support%20Level-Community-brightgreen)
 ![Compatible with TPP 22.x](https://img.shields.io/badge/Compatibility-TPP%2022.x-f9a90c)

-Venafi CodeSign Protect Signature and Verification Plugin for the Notary v2 [Notation CLI](https://github.com/notaryproject/notation).
+Venafi CodeSign Protect Signature and Verification Plugin for the [Notation CLI](https://github.com/notaryproject/notation).

 This is a plugin that aims to be compliant with the plugin [spec](https://github.com/notaryproject/notaryproject/blob/main/specs/plugin-extensibility.md).